-It is very important that you properly match your truck and camper to the weights specified by the manufactures.
+It is very important that as the owner you properly match your truck and camper to the weights specified by your vehicle manufacturer as said owners are solely responsible for proper fitting.
 Truck bed sizes and bed to cab heights vary.
-Make certain that there is a minimum $1 \frac{1}{2}$ in. clearance between truck cab and camper overhead the camper should sit back in the bed 1 in. from the front rail of the truck box to avoid damage to truck and camper
+Make certain that there is a minimum $1 \frac{1}{2}$ in. clearance between truck cab and camper overhead.
+The camper should sit back in the bed 1 in. from the front rail of the truck box to avoid damage to truck and camper.